byJingL/100-Days-of-Python/README.md

 - Email to alert users when it will rain in the following 12 hours.

 Day 34: [The GUI Quiz App (Based on Day17)](/Intermediate/day34_GUIQuizApp/main.py):【 API, OOP, Unescape HTML entities, Tkinter 】
-- Randomly generate 10 questions by Trivia Database.
-- Users can take a True/False question quiz and get the result.
+- Randomly generate 10 questions by using API of Trivia Database.
+Users can take a True/False question quiz and get the result.
+Interface preview can be found [here](/Interface/quizapp.png)

 Day 33: [ISS Overhead Notifier](/Intermediate/day33_API_ISSOverheadNotifier/main.py):【 API, smtplib module 】
 - Send notification emails when International Space Station (ISS) is overhead at nights.